CRTC Prize for Excellence in Policy Research: Terms of Reference

 Selection committee

-- The committee will be made up of no less than three members, including the CCA President or their allocated representative.
+- The committee will be made up of no less than three members, including the CCA President or their designated representative.

 - A CRTC representative will participate as an observer and will not have voting rights (ex-officio status).

-- Selection committee decisions will be final and without appeal.
+- Selection committee decisions are final and without appeal.

 - Selection committee deliberations must adhere to the principle of collegiality.

-- Winners will be announced at the annual CCA meeting.
+- Winners will be announced at the annual CCA conference.

 - In the event that there is no winner in a prize category, the selection committee may award that prize to an additional winner in the other categories.